Women in jazz: Factors contributing to lower participation and recognition

+Association with jazz singing and lesser musicianship

 According to Jessica Duchen, a music writer for London newspaper The Independent, women musicians are "too often judged for their appearances, rather than their talent", and they face pressure "to look sexy onstage and in photos."
 Duchen states that while "[t]here are women musicians who refuse to play on their looks,... the ones who do tend to be more materially successful."
 According to the UK's BBC Radio 3 editor, Edwina Wolstencroft, the music industry has long been open to having women in performance or entertainment roles, but women are much less likely to have positions of authority, such as being a bandleader.
 In popular music, while there are many women singers recording songs, there are very few women behind the audio console acting as music producers, the individuals who direct and manage the recording process.

+History of women's marginalised representation in jazz

 "Only a few of the many women [songwriters] in America had their music published and heard during the late 19th and early 20th centuries."
 According to Richard A. Reublin and Richard G. Beil, the "lack of mention of women [songwriters] is a glaring and embarrassing omission in our musical heritage."
 Women "struggled to write and publish music in the man's world of 20th-century Tin Pan Alley.
 Prior to 1900 and even after 1900, it was expected that "women would perform music, not make music."
 In 1880, Chicago music critic George P. Upton wrote Women In Music, in which he argued that "women lacked the innate creativity to compose good music" due to "biological predisposition".

 Later, it was accepted that women would have a role in music education, and they became involved in this field "to such a degree that women dominated music education during the latter half of the 19th century and well into the 20th century."
 The "secular music in print in America before 1825 shows only about 70 works by women."
 In the mid-19th century, notable women songwriters emerged, including Faustina Hasse Hodges, Susan McFarland Parkhurst, Augusta Browne and Marion Dix Sullivan.
 By 1900, there were many more women songwriters, but "many were still forced to use pseudonyms or initials" to hide the fact that they were women.

 However, in recent times, women have employed jazz music also for creating movements and awareness about sexism and misogyny within the jazz industry.
 A group of women called the "We Have a Voice Collective" aims to bring attention and appreciation for the women associated with jazz music past and present.